cogment/cogment-doc/docs/reference/cli/orchestrator.md

 -   an environment variable, e.g. `COGMENT_DIRECTORY_SERVICES=grpc://foo:9000`,
 -   it has no default value.

+### `directory_authentication_token`

+Authentication token for Directory communication.
+This token must match the token in the Directory when doing an inquiry or deregistering a service.
+It is recorded in the Directory when registering a service.
+An empty token is the same as no token.

+Can be specified as:

+-   a command line option, e.g. `--directory_authentication_token=GH670ploT`,
+-   an environment variable, e.g. `COGMENT_DIRECTORY_AUTHENTICATION_TOKEN=GH670ploT`,
+-   it has no default value.

+### `directory_auto_register`

+if 0, then the Orchestrator will not register its services to the Directory; The services must be externally registered, or [gRPC endpoints](../parameters.md#grpc-scheme) used to reach the services.
+If 1, then the Orchestrator will register its services to the [directory service](#directoryservices) if possible.
+Other values are reserved.

+Can be specified as:

+-   a command line option, e.g. `--directory_auto_register=0`,
+-   an environment variable, e.g. `COGMENT_ORCHESTRATOR_DIRECTORY_AUTO_REGISTER=0`,
+-   its default value is 1.

+### `directory_registration_host`

+This is the host that will be registered to the Directory for the Orchestrator services.
+If not provided, the Orchestrator will determine its own IP address and use that as the registration host.

+In some circumstances, the IP address determined by Cogment may be wrong (e.g. multiple interfaces, load balancing, firewall), thus a host (hostname or IP address) must be explicitly provided.

+Can be specified as:

+-   a command line option, e.g. `--directory_registration_host=foo.bar`,
+-   an environment variable, e.g. `COGMENT_ORCHESTRATOR_DIRECTORY_REGISTRATION_HOST=foo.bar`,
+-   it has no default value (self determined IP address is used).

+### `directory_registration_properties`

+These are the properties that will be registered to the Directory for the Orchestrator services.
+When inquiring the Directory, the properties inquired must match the properties registered.
+This is a string representing multiple properties in the form "name=value,name=value,name=value" where the values are optional.

+Can be specified as:

+-   a command line option, e.g. `--directory_registration_properties="Sim=20,hpp,mem=HIGH"`,
+-   an environment variable, e.g. `COGMENT_ORCHESTRATOR_DIRECTORY_REGISTRATION_PROPERTIES="Sim=20,hpp,mem=HIGH"`,
+-   it has no default value.

 ### `pre_trial_hooks`

 [Cogment endpoint](../parameters.md#cogment-endpoints) definitions for [pre-trial hooks](../../guide/development-guide.mdx#pre-trial-hook).
-Hooks are called before a new trial starts.
-They are called in order, in a pipeline fashion, to set the parameters for new trials.
-The first hook will receive the default parameters, the last hook result will be used as the parameters for the new trial.
+Hooks may be called before a new trial starts; They are then called in order, in a pipeline fashion, to set the parameters for a new trial.
+The first hook will receive the default parameters, and the result of the last hook will be used as the parameters for the new trial.

 Can be specified as: